Parameterized Complexity of Simultaneous Planarity: Parameters of the Shared Graph

 \begin{lemma}[{\cite[Lemma 5]{BlasiusKR18}}] Let \GU be an instance of \SEFE with a fixed embedding for every block of the shared graph.
 Let $\{u, v\}$ be a separating pair of \GU such that $u$ and $v$ are the poles of a P-node $\mu$ in $G$.
 If there exists a split component \SU with respect to $\{u, v\}$ in \GU that is not compatible with any face of $\mu$, then \GU is a no-instance. \end{lemma} \begin{proof} Let \SU be a split component of $\{u, v\}$.
 It suffices to show that \SU cannot be embedded into a face $f$ of $\mu$ that it is not compatible with.

 Since \SU is not compatible with $f$, there exists an $i \in [k]$ such that \SU is \circled{i}-connected and $f$ is \circled{i}-linked.
 Let $\varepsilon_1$ and $\varepsilon_2$ denote the two virtual edges of $\mu$ that enclose $f$.
 Because $f$ is \circled{i}-linked, there exists a path $\excl{P}{i}$ in $\G{i} - \{u, v\}$ between $\exp (\varepsilon_1)$ and $\exp(\varepsilon_2)$ that is disjoint from the block of the shared graph containing $\mu$, except for its endpoints.
 Since $\excl{P}{i}$ may not cross any other virtual edges of $\mu$, $\excl{P}{i}$ must be embedded in face $f$ in \G{i}.
-This means that there is no face in \G{i} that is contained in $f$ and includes both $u$ and $v$.
 Since \SU is \circled{i}-connected and therefore contains a path $L$ connecting $u$ and $v$ in \G{i}, embedding \SU into face $f$ always introduces a crossing between $L$ and $P$.
 Consequently, there exists no simultaneous embedding of \GU where \SU is embedded in $f$. \end{proof} From now on, we can assume by \Cref{lm:compatible} that \SU is compatible with at least one face of $\mu$.
 Note that compatibility of \SU with a face $f$ of $\mu$ does not necessarily guarantee that \SU can be embedded into $f$; see \Cref{fig:CommonEndsC}.

 \paragraph{Embedding Split Components Into Compatible Faces.}

 We now show how the notion of compatibility allows us to limit the number of faces of $\mu$ each split component of the union graph (and therefore each mutable block) can be embedded in.
 We start by giving a high-level overview of our strategy.
 Let $B_1$ denote the block of the shared graph that the P-node $\mu$ is contained in.
 First, we assign a face of $B_1$ to each block that is a binary block with respect to $B_1$; we will show that the number of possible assignments is bounded by a function in $\varphi + \Do$.
 If a face $f$ of $\mu$ subsequently contains such a block incident to a pole $u$ or $v$ of $\mu$, we say that $f$ is \emph{occupied}; see \Cref{fig:CutvertexBlocksB}.
 For each remaining mutable block $B_2$ with respect to $B_1$ that can be embedded into any face of $\mu$, recall that there exists a split component \SU of the separating pair $\{u, v\}$ in \GU that $B_2$ is contained in (see \Cref{fig:CutvertexBlocksA} for an example).
 Let $\mathcal{F}_{\SU}$ be the set of faces of $\mu$ that are compatible with \SU.
 We will show that we can always decompose \SU into an independent instance if $\mathcal{F}_{\SU}$ contains a face that is not occupied.
 Finally, all remaining embedding choices with respect to the P-node $\mu$ only concern faces of $\mu$ that are occupied.
 Since we can bound the number of occupied faces and the number of blocks in $G$, we will finally show that we can brute-force all remaining embedding choices of the shared graph.